gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

 * In a dynamically scoped language we will look into the environment in which `printGreeting` is executing and see that `greeting` has been assigned the value `"Fuck off!"`.

-If dynamic scoping seems very weird to you, it is likely partly because you've never seen it before, and partly because it actually is very weird.
+If dynamic scoping seems very weird to you, it likely is partly because you've never seen it before, and partly because it actually is very weird.
 Almost all modern programming languages are lexically scoped.
-Dynamic scoping makes it hard to determine what our program will actually do without executing it, and that's not a quality we want our programs to exhibit.
+Dynamic scoping makes it hard to figure what our program actually does, without executing it, and that's not a quality we want our programs to exhibit.

-Dynamic scoping might seem dubious at first glance, but I'm going to argue that one of the biggest advances in software engineering these past 15 years essentially boils down emulating dynamic scoping in lexically scoped languages.
+Dynamic scoping might seem dubious at first glance, but I'm going to argue that one of the biggest advances in software engineering these past 20 years essentially boils down emulating dynamic scoping in lexically scoped languages.
 I'm talking about dependency injection.

 ## Dependency injection